ST10443192/MoolaSphereApp/README.md

 References	11

 INTRODUCTION
-This project focuses on the analysis done on existing budgeting applications and the development and purpose of a new budgeting app called MoolaSphere.This study is a continuation of the research of three existing budgeting apps ,namely Goodbudget, PocketSmith and splitwise.
+MoolaSphere is a user-friendly budgeting application designed to help individuals manage their finances in one smart, organized space.This study is a continuation of the research of three existing budgeting apps ,namely Goodbudget, PocketSmith and splitwise.
 We examined their features, strengths and weaknesses in order to identify gaps and possible improvements to consider when creating the new app.
 Based on this research MoolaSphere will be designed to provide user-friendly and efficient platform that simplifies budgeting and enhances financial control.
 OVERVIEW OF THE APP
 MoolaSphere

 Figure 1: Logo.
 Created by MoolaSphere using canva (2026).
 The MoolaSphere application is an intuitive budgeting app designed to put finances in one smart, easy to manage space.With powerful tracking tools, goal-setting features and a clean user interface ,MoolaSphere will help people take full control of their money.Whether one would be managing daily expenses, saving for future goals or building better financial habits , MoolaSphere is designed to keep everything connected.

-Innovative Features to include:
+Features:
 Digital Envelope Allocation (from Goodbudget): Proactive pre-allocation of funds into categories – prevents overspending.
 Calendar-Based Forecasting (from PocketSmith Sidekick): Future balance predictions and alerts for impending deficits.
 Debt Simplification Engine (from Splitwise): Automatic reduction of debts to lowest amounts – useful for stokvels or roommates.